zanzeoo/skyconnect/README.md

 If you want to use it in bluetooth just replace to DT-06 WIFI module by a HC-06 BLUETOOTH module .
 Be aware of the polarity, check the schematic

 If you want to use it with a RS485 link (the wire cable could be more than 500 meters long) you need to use a USB to RS485 adapter.
-Use a 2 twisted pairs cable and dont forget to connect GND both side (use the minus pin of the 12v header) and to ensure the position of the switch SW1.
+Use a 2 twisted pairs cable and dont forget to connect GND both side (use the minus pin of the 12v header) and to be sure of the position of the switch SW1.

 https://octopart.com/bom-tool/n0BOnnqq